-In order to sign this evaluation form, you must have observed this team for at least five of the mandatory ten (10) hours.
+In order to sign the Visit Evaluation form, you must have observed the team for at least five (5) of the mandatory ten (10) hours, including their final visit.
 The Visit Evaluation form may not be signed until the minimum 10 hours of supervised visits have been completed.
-If a team begins their supervised visits with you, and completes 5 visits with you, then goes to another facility to complete more hours, they must come back to you for their final visit so you may officially complete and sign their Visit Evaluation form.
+The 5 minimum visits do not need to be consecutive, as long as the final visit has been with you.
+That way, you may officially complete and sign the team's Visit Evaluation form.

 Additionally, if you do not feel this team is ready to be certified after 10 hours, you may request additional visits under your supervision.
-Currently, there are three additional blank lines on the Supervised Visit Log for this purpose.
-You may ask the team in training for more than three additional visits if needed.
-If you do ask for additional training/supervision, do not sign the Visit Evaluation until the team has completed those supervised visits and you are satisfied that they are ready to be certified.
+Currently, there are three additional blank lines on the Supervised Visit Log (p.7) for this purpose.
+You may ask the team in training for more than three additional visits, if needed.
+If asking for additional training or supervision, do not sign the Visit Evaluation until the team has completed any extra supervised visits and you are satisfied that the team is ready to be certified.